Thelma Connell

 Thelma Connell (credited early in her career as Thelma Myers) was a film editor from England.
 She was known for her work on thrillers and mysteries, and she often collaborated with Frank Launder, Sidney Lumet, and Lewis Gilbert.

 Biography

-Born in London, she began her career as a continuity girl, and then moved to assistant editor on films such as The Life and Death of Colonel Blimp before taking the editing role for the first time in In Which We Serve (1943).
+Born in London, she began her career as a continuity girl, and then became an assistant editor working on films such as The Life and Death of Colonel Blimp (1943).
+Her first major film credit was in Noël Coward and David Lean's war film In Which We Serve (1942).